lpchester12/Projects/Breast_Cancer_Classification_Analysis/README.md

 - Identify clinical and demographic predictors of survival
 - Build and evaluate multiple classification models
-- Interpret model performance in a clinically meaningful way
+- Interpret model performances to select the best model

 ---